 Local streets are designed to provide access to abutting properties at low operating speeds.
-In this Plan, local streets have a designed right-of-way width of 22 metres (without dedicated cycling lanes) and 23 metres (with dedicated cycling lanes), unless otherwise approved by the City, and generally include two travel lanes.
+In this Plan, local streets have a designed right-of-way width of 22 metres unless otherwise approved by the City, and generally include two travel lanes.
 These streets function as neighbourhood streets, have narrower roadways, with on-street parking and connected sidewalks, discouraging heavy traffic flow and higher speeds.
 Local streets are meant to be pedestrian oriented in character, and provide an environment for pedestrians and cyclists as a priority.
 Local streets are envisioned to support a retail vibrancy, and serve to minimize driving distances within Vaughan Mills Centre.
-One important new local street within Vaughan Mills Centre is an east-west parallel street with Rutherford Road, providing for a new active frontage and compact block structure for the future redevelopment of these commercial blocks, currently occupied by large surface parking areas.
+One future proposed local street within Vaughan Mills Centre is an east-west street that runs parallel with Rutherford Road, providing for a new active frontage and compact block structure for the future redevelopment of these commercial blocks, currently occupied by large surface parking areas.